-The Conservatives are still the biggest party in the House of Commons, and they have been talking to Northern Ireland party the Democratic Unionist Party (DUP), about having its support in key votes.
+The Conservatives are still the biggest party in the House of Commons, and they have now agreed a deal with Northern Ireland party the Democratic Unionist Party (DUP), to have its support in key votes.
 The Conservatives' 318 MPs and the 10 DUP MPs together make up more than half the MPs in the House of Commons.

 So are the Conservatives and the DUP in coalition?

-No. Not at the moment.
-A coalition normally means different parties agree on a joint programme and ministers coming from both parties.
-But at the moment, at least, it seems that the Conservatives and the DUP are looking at what is called a "confidence and supply" agreement.
+No. A coalition normally means different parties agreeing on a joint programme and ministers coming from both parties.
+The Conservatives and the DUP have agreed what is called a "confidence and supply" agreement.
 This is where the DUP agree to back the Conservatives in key votes - such as a Budget and a confidence motion - but are not tied into supporting them on other measures.
-It is not yet known what the DUP are being offered in return for their support.
+Read the full Conservative-DUP agreement.

 Who are the DUP?